lakith7/LiveNationInternship/Automated AWS Server, Volume, and Workspace Removal Tool/README.md

 ## Packages Used

-The following packages were used and should be imported before running the script:
+The following packages were used and should be imported before running the specified script:

+WorkSpaceInfoCollectorScript.py:

+* boto3
 * pandas
+* datetime
+* xlwt
+* timedelta
+* os
+* pytz

+PullServer:VolumeInfo.py:

 * boto3
-* os
-* xlrd
-* sys
-* time
+* xlwt
-* argparse
+* pandas

+EmailAutomator.py:

-* jmespath
+* smtplib
-* botocore
+* pandas

 ## Acknowledgments